MeltonSmith/sparkAlchemy/README.md

 * sparkEnv may contain various ENV variables needed for spark, usually they are declared in spark-env.sh.
 * submitConf sections contains options for spark submit command, needed for the launcher, currently it's master, jar and args for your jar.

+Mandatory arg for your jar: jobBeanName:{className}.
+Spring will launch run() method of this bean.
 <p align="right">(<a href="#top">back to top</a>)</p>